Recognizing Jerusalem as Israel's capital is a dangerous gambit

 If there is a third rail in the Israeli-Palestinian negotiations, it's Jerusalem.
 Loaded with political and religious significance, it's long been a tinderbox just waiting for a match.
 And we've witnessed numerous fires usually breaking out on the overlapping sacred spaces Israelis and Palestinians, Jews and Muslims, share and contest on or near the holy sites -- the Haram al-Sharif/Temple Mount.

-As we've seen in seen in 1990, 1996, 2000, and, most recently, in 2017 over the placement of metal detectors at entrances to the area, any change or even perceived change in a shaky status quo can trigger violence.
+As we've seen in 1990, 1996, 2000 and, most recently, in 2017 over the placement of metal detectors at entrances to the area, any change or even perceived change in a shaky status quo can trigger violence.

 As a negotiator who struggled unsuccessfully with the Jerusalem issue during the Camp David summit in July 2000, I've watched this pattern continue in other peace efforts since then.
 The issue is simply too volatile to resolve now.